 Importantly, the message Prince Harry and Meghan Markle convey repeatedly is their new status as financially independent royals.
 However, what are the legal limitations they may face should they retain their status as members of the Royal Family and, more importantly, Harry and Archie’s heir status as sixth and seventh in line to the throne?

 As citizenship experts in investor immigration, CS Global Partners provides some legal background into the potential implications of being a royal citizen abroad.

-- Can Harry and Meghan freely live and work in Canada?
+- Can Harry freely live and work in the US?

 - Can Meghan and Harry decide Archie’s future without the Queen’s consent?

 According to a 300-year-old royal prerogative, the ruling monarch is said to have automatic custody of all minor grandchildren.
 This is not a legally-binding Act of Parliament, however, and since Queen Elizabeth is Archie’s great-grandmother, not grandmother, this wouldn’t apply anyway.
 If it does become law when Prince Charles — Archie’s grandfather — becomes sovereign, he may gain custody over Archie.
 But for now, that isn’t the case.